arkadiyt/bounty-targets-data/README.md

 ### What's it for

-This repo contains data dumps of Hackerone and Bugcrowd scopes (i.e. the domains that are eligible for bug bounty reports).
+This repo contains data dumps of Hackerone, Bugcrowd, Intigrit, YesWeHack and Federacy scopes (i.e. the domains that are eligible for bug bounty reports).
 The files provided are:

 Main files:
 - [domains.txt](https://github.com/arkadiyt/bounty-targets-data/blob/master/data/domains.txt): full list of domains, without wildcards.